libxml-raku/LibXML-raku/doc/Node.md

   * childNodes

+        my LibXML::Node @kids = $node.childNodes();
-        @childnodes = $node.childNodes();
+        my LibXML::Node::List $kids = $node.childNodes();

     *childNodes * implements a more intuitive interface to the childnodes of the current node.
 It enables you to pass all children directly to a `map ` or `grep `.
 If this function is called in scalar context, a [LibXML::NodeList ](LibXML::NodeList ) object will be returned.

   * nonBlankChildNodes

+        my LibXML::Node @kids = $node.nonBlankChildNodes();
-        @childnodes = $node.nonBlankChildNodes();
+        my LibXML::Node::List $kids = $node.nonBlankChildNodes();

     This is like *childNodes *, but returns only non-blank nodes (where a node is blank if it is a Text or CDATA node consisting of whitespace only).
 This method is not defined by DOM.

-  * toString
+  * Str

-        $xmlstring = $node.toString($format,$docencoding);
+        my Str $xml = $node.String(:format);

-    This method is similar to the method `toString ` of a [LibXML::Document ](LibXML::Document ) but for a single node.
+    This method is similar to the method `Str ` of a [LibXML::Document ](LibXML::Document ) but for a single node.
 It returns a string consisting of XML serialization of the given node and all its descendants.
-Unlike `LibXML::Document::toString `, in this case the resulting string is by default a character string (UTF-8 encoded with UTF8 flag on).
-An optional flag $format controls indentation, as in `LibXML::Document::toString `.
-If the second optional $docencoding flag is true, the result will be a byte string in the document encoding (see `LibXML::Document::actualEncoding `).
+Unlike `LibXML::Document::Str `.

-  * toStringC14N
+  * Str: :C14N

-        $c14nstring = $node.toStringC14N();
+        my Str $xml-c14 = $node.Str: :C14N;
-        $c14nstring = $node.toStringC14N($with_comments, $xpath_expression , $xpath_context);
+        $c14nstring = $node.String, :C14N, :comments, :xpath($xpath-expression);

-    The function is similar to toString().
+    The function is similar to Str().
 Instead of simply serializing the document tree, it transforms it as it is specified in the XML-C14N Specification (see [http://www.w3.org/TR/xml-c14n ](http://www.w3.org/TR/xml-c14n )).
 Such transformation is known as canonization.

-    If $with_comments is 0 or not defined, the result-document will not contain any comments that exist in the original document.
-To include comments into the canonized document, $with_comments has to be set to 1.
+    If :$comments is False or not specified, the result-document will not contain any comments that exist in the original document.
+To include comments into the canonized document, :$comments has to be set to True.

-    The parameter $xpath_expression defines the nodeset of nodes that should be visible in the resulting document.
+    The parameter :$xpath defines the nodeset of nodes that should be visible in the resulting document.
 This can be used to filter out some nodes.
 One has to note, that only the nodes that are part of the nodeset, will be included into the result-document.
 Their child-nodes will not exist in the resulting document, unless they are part of the nodeset defined by the xpath expression.

-    If $xpath_expression is omitted or empty, toStringC14N() will include all nodes in the given sub-tree, using the following XPath expressions: with comments
+    If :$xpath is omitted or empty, Str: :C14N will include all nodes in the given sub-tree, using the following XPath expressions: with comments

         (. | .//node() | .//@* | .//namespace::*)